MobilePayDev/MobilePayDev.github.io/docs/subscriptions/resources.md

 Technical Links :link:

-- [Recurring API Reference](https://developer.vippsmobilepay.com/api/recurring/): Explore the documentation for the New Recurring API.
+- [NEW Recurring API Reference](https://developer.vippsmobilepay.com/api/recurring/): Explore the documentation for the New Recurring API.

-- [Recurring API Documentation](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/): Find detailed information on the New Recurring API.
+- [NEW Recurring API Documentation](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/): Find detailed information on the New Recurring API.

 - [Subscriptions Migration](https://developer.vippsmobilepay.com/docs/vipps-developers/mp-migration-guide/subscriptions/): Read our migration guide and prepare for migrating to the Recurring API.

 - [Subscriptions Changes](https://developer.mobilepay.dk/docs/subscriptions/transition-to-one-platform): Get an overview of changes in functionality and recommendations for the existing MobilePay Subscriptions API.

 - [Merchant Test](https://www.mobilepaygroup.com/partner/merchant-test): Register here to get credentials for the Test environment.
+Please note that this is the test environment of Vipps MobilePay.